jacksund/simmate/tutorials/09_Add_computational_resources.md

 - `schedule`: submits the workflow to a scheduler queue of many other workflows
 - `execute`: run the calculation on a remote cluster

-A scheduler is something we submit workflows to and controls when to run them.
+A **scheduler** is something we submit workflows to and controls when to run them.
+The terms "scheduler" and "executor" are sometimes used interchangeably.
 As a bunch of workflows are submitted, our scheduler forms a queue and keeps track of which ones to run next.
-We will use [Prefect](https://www.prefect.io/) as our scheduler.
+To do this, we can use the built-in `SimmateExecutor`, [Dask](https://docs.dask.org/en/stable/futures.html), or [Prefect](https://www.prefect.io/) as our scheduler.
+For this tutorial, we will use the `SimmateExecutor` because it is the default one and it's already set up for us.

-A cluster is a group of computational resources that actually run the workflows.
+A **cluster** is a group of computational resources that actually run the workflows.
 So our scheduler will find whichever workflow should be ran next, and send it to our cluster to run.
-Clusters are often made up of "workers" -- where a worker is just a single resource and it works through one job at a time.
-For example, if we had a cluster made up of 10 desktop computers, each computer would run a workflow and once finished ask the scheduler for the next workflow to run.
-At any given time, 10 workflows will be running.
-We'll use Dask to set up our cluster, whether your resources are on the cloud, a supercomputer, or just simple desktops.
+Clusters are often made up of **workers** -- where a worker is just a single resource and it works through one job at a time.
+For example, say we have 10 computers (or slurm jobs) that each run one workflow at a time.
+All computers together are our cluster.
+Each computer is a worker.
+At any given time, 10 workflows will be running because each worker will have one it is in charge of.
+Because we are using the `SimmateExectuor`, we will be using `SimmateWorker`s to set up each worker and therefore our cluster.
+Set for each worker is the same -- whether your resources are on a cloud service, a supercomputer, or just simple desktops.

 <br/>